Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

-where is along a suitable contour from $z$ to the origin and then from the origin to $\infty$ along the positive real line.
+where the integral is taken along a suitable contour from $z$ to the origin and then from the origin to $\infty$ along the positive real line.
 This conjecture has been verified in some specific cases, and partial results have appeared recently.
-In connection with this we want to mention the work by Ameur, Kang and Makarov \cite{akm} who used a limiting form of Ward identities to show that if $\rho(\xi)$ is assumed to be translation invariant, then it must necessarily be as in Conjecture~\ref{conj:erf}.
-Without simplifying assumptions, however, the full conjecture remains open.
+In connection with this we want to mention the work by Ameur, Kang, and Makarov \cite{akm} who used a limiting form of the Ward identities to show that if $\rho(\xi)$ is a priori known to only depend on $\Re\,\xi$, then it must necessarily be of the form predicted by Conjecture~\ref{conj:erf}.
+The full conjecture however remains open.
 In the setting of K\"ahler manifolds, a similar problem appears in the context of partial Bergman kernels defined by vanishing to high order along a divisor.
 Under the assumption of $S^1$-invariance around the divisor, Ross and Singer \cite{RS} obtain the error function asymptotics near the emergent interface around the divisor (see also the work of Zelditch and Zhou \cite{ZZ1}).
-In recent work, Zelditch and Zhou \cite{ZZ2} find that this is a universal edge phenomenon along interfaces, which appears in the context of partial Bergman kernels defined in terms of a quantized Hamiltonian.
+In recent work, Zelditch and Zhou \cite{ZZ2} find that this is a universal edge phenomenon along interfaces in the context of partial Bergman kernels defined by a quantized Hamiltonian.

-The standard approaches to the asymptotics of Bergman kernels are local in nature, both the peak section approach of Tian (see \cite{Tian}) as well as the microlocal approach by Boutet de Monvel and Sj\"ostrand, as explained by Berman, Berndtsson, and Sj\"ostrand \cite{BBS}.
-One reason to expect the boundary universality conjecture to be difficult is the non-locality of the correlation kernel.
-To illustrate this, we consider the Berezin density (associated with secondary quantization)
+Let us briefly motivate why the interface asymptotics for the RNM-ensembles should be approached via the orthogonal polynomials.
+The standard methods to obtain the asymptotics of Bergman kernels are local in nature, both the peak section approach of Tian (see \cite{Tian}) as well as the microlocal approach of Boutet de Monvel and Sj\"ostrand, as explained by Berman, Berndtsson, and Sj\"ostrand \cite{BBS} (see also \cite{haimihed}).
+The same applies to older work of H\"ormander \cite{HormActa65} and Fefferman \cite{Fef}.
+One reason to expect the boundary universality conjecture to be difficult is the apparent nonlocality of the correlation kernel.
+To illustrate this, we consider the Berezin density (associated with secondary quantization and complementary to the Palm measure, cf. \cite{BFQ})

-studied in \cite{ahm1} and see that for boundary points $z_0\in\partial \calS_1$, this density develops a ridge along the whole boundary of the spectral droplet (see Figure \ref{fig:Berd}).
-It is for this reason that we focus our analysis on the orthogonal polynomials, which share the nonlocal behavior (see Figure \ref{fig-onp1}).
+considered in \cite{ahm1} and find numerically that for boundary points $z_0\in\partial \calS_1$, this probability density develops a noticeable ridge along the whole boundary of the spectral droplet (see Figure \ref{fig:Berezin-ONP} (left)).
+For this reason we focus our analysis on the orthogonal polynomials, which have an even more pronounced nonlocal behavior (see Figure \ref{fig:Berezin-ONP} (right)).
+Indeed, for rather general potentials $Q$, the mean field approximation of the random normal matrix model \cite{ahm2, ahm3} supplies information regarding the individual orthogonal polynomials, and gives the weak-star convergence of measures